The Model 820 was the deluxe Lectron System product offered by Raytheon during their first product phase during the Fall of 1967 and sold for $31.95.

 There were three shipped versions of the Model 820 which evolved as the Egger 8100 supplies were used up.

-Finally, the third photo shows the third and final version with Raytheon (Deutsche Lectron was the manufacturer) using the Braun white styrofoam block packaging during the production run once the Egger black packaging supplies were exhausted.
-The Egger battery box has been replaced with the Braun battery box.
-If you look in the upper left hand corner in the graphic below, you can see the embossed 8100 number.
+Finally, the third version shown in the photo immediately above shows Raytheon (Deutsche Lectron was still the manufacturer) using the Braun white styrofoam block packaging during the production run, presumably after the Egger black packaging supplies were exhausted.
+Note that the Egger battery box has now been replaced with the Braun battery box.
+If you look in the upper left hand corner in the graphic above, you can see the embossed Egger 8100 model number.